Adam Bodnar

-Adam Piotr Bodnar (born 6 January 1977) is a Polish lawyer, educator, and human rights activist.
-He was the Polish Ombudsman for Citizen Rights from 2015 until July 2021.
+Adam Piotr Bodnar (born 6 January 1977) is a Polish lawyer, educator, human rights activist and politician who served as Minister of Justice from 2023 to 2025.
+He was the 7th Polish Ombudsman from 2015 until July 2021.

 Life and career

+He was born into Polish–Ukrainian family.
+His Ukrainian father, as a child, was forcibly displaced from a village near Sanok to north-west Poland in Operation Vistula.

-In 2000, he graduated in law from the University of Warsaw and in 2001 he obtained the Master of Law degree in the field of comparative constitutional law from the Central European University in Budapest.
+In 2000, he graduated in law from the University of Warsaw, and in 2001 he obtained a Master of Law degree in the field of comparative constitutional law from the Central European University in Budapest.
 He also completed a course in European Law co-organized with Cambridge University as well as American Law co-organized with the University of Florida at the Faculty of Law and Administration of the University of Warsaw.
 In 2006, he received a PhD degree from the University of Warsaw on the basis of his dissertation entitled Multi-level Citizenship in the European Constitutional Sphere.
 In 2019, he obtained habilitation at his alma mater.

 He worked as an assistant professor at the Department of Human Rights of the Faculty of Law and Administration of the University of Warsaw as well as academic teacher at the SWPS University of Social Sciences and Humanities in Warsaw.

-In the 1990s he collaborated with the anti-racist Never Again Foundation.
+In the 1990s he collaborated with the anti-racist "Never Again" Association.
 Until 2004, he worked at the Weil, Gotshal & Manges law office.
 He then became a member of the Helsinki Human Rights Foundation (Polish: Helsińska Fundacja Praw Człowieka).
 In 2008, he served as an expert at the European Union Agency for Fundamental Rights (FRA) where he specialized in the observance of human rights in Poland.
 In 2010, he was appointed deputy director of the Helsinki Human Rights Foundation.
 He also served as chairman of the Panoptykon Foundation as well as Director of the Zbigniew Hołda Association.
 He was also a member of the board of directors of the UN Fund for Victims of Torture.
 In 2011 he was awarded with the Tolerance Prize by the Polish LGBT organizations and in 2013 he received a scholarship within the scope of German Marshall Memorial Fellowship programme.